Greg Johnson (ice hockey)

-Gregory C. Johnson (March 16, 1971 – July 7, 2019) was a professional ice hockey player in the National Hockey League with the Detroit Red Wings, Pittsburgh Penguins, Chicago Blackhawks, and Nashville Predators.
+Gregory James Johnson (March 16, 1971 – July 7, 2019) was a Canadian professional ice hockey player in the National Hockey League with the Detroit Red Wings, Pittsburgh Penguins, Chicago Blackhawks, and Nashville Predators.

 In over 700 career NHL games, Johnson earned 350 points from 134 goals and 216 assists.
 His best season was in 1998–99 where he achieved 16 goals and 34 assists.

 Playing career

 Amateur

 Born in Thunder Bay, Ontario, Johnson recorded 96 points in 47 games for the local Thunder Bay Flyers of the USHL in 1988–89.

 Johnson played four years at the University of North Dakota where he led the WCHA in assists twice and was placed on the conference First All-Star Team three straight years from 1991 to 1993.
 He was also placed on the NCAA West First All-American Team in 1991 and 1993 and the Second Team in 1992.